Pollinator Week 2021: June 21-27

 Pitt Pollinator Efforts

 The University of Pittsburgh recognizes the importance of pollinators.
-As part of our Landscape & Ecology goals, we are not only working to protect existing pollinators, but to create spaces on campus where pollinator communities can grow and thrive.
-As part of the Pitt Sustainability Plan, we are committed increasing tree canopy 50% and replacing 15% of lawn area with indigenous and adapted plant species by 2030.
+As part of our Landscape & Ecology goals, we are not only working to protect existing pollinators but to create spaces on campus where pollinator communities can grow and thrive.
+As part of the Pitt Sustainability Plan, we are committed to increasing the tree canopy 50% and replacing 15% of the lawn area with indigenous and adapted plant species by 2030.
 Additionally, by 2024 our goal is to maintain 75% of landscaped areas in accordance with Northeast Organic Farming Association Standards, ensuring a healthy environment for plants and pollinators alike.

 Pollinator Habitat Committee

 In an effort to further the goals of the Pitt Sustainability Plan, the University has created a diverse and interdisciplinary Pollinator Habitat Advisory Committee to help make our campus environment more supportive of healthy, native pollinator populations.